franciscomsilva/SEC/sec-project/README.md

 We made bash scripts to help build the system and make it easier to run the system.
 Also, we made a Python script that launchs each component of the system and allows to make automated tests, namely attacks by byzantine users.
 Therefore, the following instructions must be applied in a Linux environment.

+The system was design to work with 4 servers and 10 clients.
+From those, up to 1 server and 3 clients can be byzantine.
 ## Move to the work directory

 ```